 BattleTech Advanced 3062

 BTA bills itself as a ‘half-way’ house between BattleTech Extended and RogueTech.
-This one requires the CAB, but installs it for you and has some pretty specific installation instructions so make sure you’re paying attention.
+This one requires the CAB, but installs it for you and has some pretty specific installation instructions.

 The last of the ‘big three’, RogueTech is currently the gold standard in the BattleTech Mod scene with nearly 300K downloads, according to Nexus’ own tracker.
 It starts with the events of the 4th Succession and the War of 3039 (if you know what that is) and has content that can see a player right through to the far, far future of 3130, with plenty of lore events covered through mechs, gear and tech.